balderdashy/sails-docs/concepts/Middleware/Middleware.md

 > You should never override or remove the `router` HTTP middleware.
 It is built-in to Sails, and without it, your app's explicit routes and blueprint routes will not work.

-### Express Routing Middleware In Sails
+##### Express middleware as policies

-You can also include Express middleware as a policy- just configure it in [`config/policies.js`](http://sailsjs.org/documentation/reference/sails.config/sails.config.policies.html).
+To make Express middleware apply only to a particular action, you can also include Express middleware as a policy-- just be sure that you actually want it to run for both HTTP _and_ virtual socket requests.

+To do this, edit [`config/policies.js`](http://sailsjs.org/documentation/reference/sails.config/sails.config.policies.html).
 You can either require and setup the middleware in an actual wrapper policy (usually a good idea) or just require it directly in your policies.js file.
 The following example uses the latter strategy for brevity:

 ```js
 var auth = require('http-auth');